jackjg123/Portfilio/README.md

 8. A responsive layout that adapts to the users viewport, allowing proper visibility for various screens and devices.

 ## Requirements

 - An internet browser
 - Internet access
 - The funtional URL
 - A device with the functionalities above

+##b URL